In life, we can hold on to a lot of anger and resentment.

-While incredibly powerful for focusing on what is positive and avoiding long term pain and upset, when a painful experience hits us, we need something more immediate.
+While the three-step process is incredibly powerful for focusing on what is positive and avoiding long-term pain and upset, when a painful experience hits us, we need something more immediate.

 The Positive Emotion Refocusing Technique (PERT) can help (modified from Luskin, 2003).

-PERT can be performed quickly (in less than a minute) and can discreetly return you to a state of calm, restore control, and ready to make useful decisions:
+PERT can be performed in less than a minute and can discreetly return you to a state of calm, restore control, and prepare you to make useful decisions: